Rest

 Unfold the Seated Body

-A gentle interruption to the posture of modern life.
-Small acts of movement throughout the day — for the spine, hips, and shoulders — restore range, circulation, and connection within the body.
+Deliberate acts of movement throughout the day — for the spine, hips, and shoulders — restore range, circulation, and awareness.

 Read More →